eshanley-r7/le_php/README.md

 Logging to Logentries with Php [![Build Status](https://travis-ci.org/logentries/le_php.png)](https://travis-ci.org/logentries/le_php)
 =======================================

-*This plug in will no longer be officially supported or maintained by Logentries.<br>
+*Note: if you're using InsightOps, this library will not work without updating the library to send data to a different endpoint.
+An updated PHP library for InsightOps is in progress.*

-If you would be interested in maintaining this project, please contact support@logentries.com.*
+*This plug in will no longer be officially supported or maintained by Logentries.<br>*

 With these simple steps you can send your Php application logs to Logentries.